dosreislab/dosreislab.github.io/_posts/2018-08-31-bppr-stepstones.md

 ---
 layout: post
-title:   "Bayes factors using stepping stones in BPP"
+title:  "bppr: Bayes factors using stepping stones in BPP"
 author: "Mario dos Reis"
 ---

-The computer program BPP (Yang 2015, Flouri et al 2018) implements the multi-species coalescent model for Bayesian inference of species trees, species delimitation and demographic parameters using molecular data.
-For species delimitation, a reversible-jump MCMC algorithm is used to calculate the posterior probabilities of the different delimitation models for a given molecular dataset.
-However, when the amount of molecular data is very large, the rjMCMC algorithm is inefficient, so that it would take too long a time to complete the analysis.
-Rannala and Yang (2017) have implemented sampling from power posteriors in BPP, allowing calculation of marginal likelihoods (Bayes factors) for model selection.
-Rannala and Yang use Gaussian quadrature (thermodynamic integration) to integrate over the power posteriors and obtain the marginal likelihood.
-However, thermodynamic integration suffers from discretisation bias and a large number of points (read: a large number of MCMC runs) is necessary to calculate the marginal likelihoods accurately.
-The alternative stepping-stones method (Xie et al. 2011) appears more efficient as it requires less computation.

-I have written a small R package, `bppr`, that can be used to prepare the appropriate control files to obtain samples from the power posterior with BPP, and to calculate Bayes factors by the stepping-stones method.
-The package is also useful to calibrate BPP phylogenies to geological time using a fossil calibration on a node age, or a prior on the molecular evolutionary rate.
-In this tutorial I give examples of how to do both these things with `bppr`.
-The `bbpr` package is available from <https://github.com/dosreislab/bppr>.

-## Calculation of Bayes factors with BPP and bppr

-In this tutorial we will calculate Bayes factors to compare two models: (M1) human and chimpanzee are more closely related to each other than to gorilla and orangutang, and (M2) chimpanzee and gorilla are the most closely related species.
+In this tutorial we will calculate Bayes factors to compare two species-tree models: (M1) human and chimpanzee are more closely related to each other than to gorilla and orangutang, and (M2) chimpanzee and gorilla are the most closely related species.
 For a long time, it was thought that chimp and gorilla were the most closely related.
 This view was challenged when the first molecular sequences from the apes were analysed.

 This tutorial assumes that: (i) you have [BPP 4](https://github.com/bpp/bpp) and `bbpr` installed and working in your system, (ii) you are familiar with the multi-species coalescent and Bayesian model selection theory, and (iii) you have basic knowledge of [R](http://www.r-project.org) and the command line in your operating system.
 An introductory tutorial for BPP is given in Yang (2015).
 Overviews of the multi-species coalescent and Bayesian model selection are given in chapters 9 and 7 of Yang (2014).